E1Adamov/find_cheap_flights/README.md

+#### Description
-Uses different proxy server for every request to avoid blocking Sends email alerts if target tickets are found or an Error occurs
+- Uses different proxy server for every request to avoid blocking
+- Sends email alerts if target tickets are found or an Error occurs